Ghost-Clear/Ghost-Clear-iOS/README.md

     2. Front Left is referred to as FL in the code
     3. Center Right is referred to as CR in the code
     4. Center Left is referred to as CL in the code
-    5. Back Right is referred to as BR in the code
+    5. Back Right is referred to as LR in the code
-    6. Back Left is referred to as BL in the code
+    6. Back Left is referred to as LL in the code